 With that, one night my colleagues and I decided to hit a western-style pub after work.
 It lied just up the street from our campus and, per Tuesday nights, was hosting its ever-so-popular weekly 'quiz night.'

 The vibe was awesome.
 We chatted, munched on a few appetizers, and wound up drinking WAY before the trivia started.
-What's more, we'd continue tossing back more booze throughout the night and were even bold enough to mix alcohol during the final stretch, ditching the beer for more hard-hitting vodkas.
+What's more, we'd continue to knock back more booze throughout the night and were even bold enough to mix alcohol during the final stretch, ditching the beer for more hard-hitting vodkas.
 It was A BIG MISTAKE, but I'll get to that later.

 And BOOM.
 Less than 5 minutes later we'd be toasting and celebrating our triumphant trivia night victory.
 We were even given a 500RMB gift voucher and a complementary bottle of Russian vodka from the bar—we'd agree to save it for another time—of which I wound up keeping.
 It was a great night.
 We ate good food, I had the chance to bond with my new coworkers, and I got the final answer right on the quiz.
 Not a bad way to start out at a new English teaching job in Shanghai right?